 - Vitamin D has shown to have a moderate effect on improving cardiovascular events

 - During sports performance, vitamin D could improve muscle strenght and boost testosterone levels

 Vitamin Deficiency is a big pandemic nowadays.
-We know that roughly 40-45% of the population shows deficiency or insuficiency (source), compromisign health and with a higher risk of showing any of the adverse effect you saw before.
+Roughly 40-45% of the population shows deficiency or insuficiency (source).

-Vitamin D has been shown to be safe even in large acute amounts of 50.000-100.000 UI (study).
-But befe you take any supplement, please talk with your doctor or a health professional to get proper assesment and follow-up.
+Vitamin D is safe even in large acute amounts of 50.000-100.000 UI (study).
+But before you take any supplement, please talk with your doctor or a health professional to get proper assesment and follow-up.

 Vitamin D supplementation is a great way to avoid Vitamin D deficiency.
 Vitamin D supplements are cheap, fairly reliable and the protocol of use is so simple.

 Daily doses of 2000-4000 UI increase of serum levels over time.
 The pill should be taken with at least 2g of fat for a better absorption.